prezohq/prezo-assignment-frontend/README.md

 - make sure the dropped slide is always visible in the viewport

+- write clean, modular code that can extended in future

+### advanced
+These are not strictly necessary.
+But if you are deeply curious about building stuff, you can take on one of these tasks.

+- add undo/redo (advanced - chance to show off)

+- any ux flair you want to add (eg some animation when releasing the slide - chance to show off)

 - allow dragging multiple slides at once (advanced - chance to show off)

-- any ux flair you want to add (ideal - chance to show off)

-- add undo/redo (advanced - chance to show off)

 - an implementation that you think is even better (optional)

 We use Vue 3 and Typescript.
 But you can use whatever you are comfortable with.
 (Vue/React/something else)

 Do not use a dragging library.
-Please use the [HTML Drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API)
+Please use the [HTML Drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) OR you can implement it using mousedown/mouseup/mousemove event handlers.

 ## Deliverables